wwoods/wwoods.github.io/_posts/2016-06-09-easy-sphinx-documentation-without-the-boilerplate.md

 # ones.
 - extensions = []
 + extensions = [
-+         # Need the autodoc and autosummary packages to automate doc generation
++         # Need the autodoc and autosummary packages to generate our docs.
 +         'sphinx.ext.autodoc',
 +         'sphinx.ext.autosummary',
++         # The Napoleon extension allows for nicer argument formatting.
++         'sphinx.ext.napoleon',
 + ]

 ...